dwhinham/mt32-pi/README.md

 | Generic        | [128x32 OLED]   | `type = ssd1306_i2c`, `width = 128`, `height = 32`, `i2c_lcd_address = 3c` | Extremely cheap yet nice and bright mini OLED.
 Widely available on AliExpress and eBay.
 Tested by @dwhinham. |
 | Raystar        | [REC002004B]    | `type = hd44780_4bit`, `width = 20`, `height = 4`                          | High-contrast 20x4 OLED display.
 Tested by @dwhinham.                                                        |

+## 🧠 ROM support

+`mt32-pi` can make use of all ROMs that [Munt] supports, and allows switching between ROM sets on-the-fly for greater compatibility with various games.
+For further information about which games work best with each ROM set, consult the [MT-32 game compatibility list].

+A ROM set consists of:

+- a **control ROM** (contains the code that runs on the MT-32's CPU).
+- a **PCM ROM** (contains the sound samples).

+For simplicity, `mt32-pi` categorises the known control ROMs into three types:

+1. **MT-32 (old)**: The original version of the MT-32, ROM versions 1.xx.
+2. **MT-32 (new)**: The later version of the MT-32, ROM versions 2.xx.
+3. **CM-32L**: A "computer music" module compatible with the MT-32, but with additional sound effects for games, and the LCD/buttons removed.

+As for PCM ROMs, there are only two known versions - the MT-32 version (common to both models of MT-32), and the CM-32L version.

+To summarize, to get the most out of `mt32-pi`, you'll need **5 ROM files in total** - old/new/CM-32L control ROMs, and MT-32/CM-32L PCM ROMs.

+### ROM scanning

+On startup, `mt32-pi` will scan the `roms` directory and load the first ROM it encounters that matches each category.
+In other words, if you have two "old" control ROMs (e.g. version 1.05 and 1.07), only one of them will be used and assigned to the "old" category slot.
+Therefore, it's recommended that you only place **one ROM per category** in the `roms` directory.

+When multiple ROM sets are available, the default set to load on startup can be set in the [configuration file](#-configuration-file).

+### Switching ROM sets

+You can use a [custom SysEx message](#-custom-system-exclusive-messages) to make `mt32-pi` quickly swap ROM sets at runtime.
+If the ROM set is available and loaded, the emulated MT-32 will be restarted with the new ROMs active.

+It may be useful to create scripts (e.g. a DOS batch file) that send `mt32-pi` ROM set swap messages before launching a game.

+In the future, `mt32-pi` will allow you to switch ROM sets from a menu or button combination.

 ## 🔩 Custom hardware

 [<img width="280rem" align="right" src="https://www.arananet.net/pedidos/wp-content/uploads/2020/08/3.jpg">][PI-MIDI]